mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 That’s interesting.
 So nothing.
 Then completely Seppō realized, because Gānto took away all careers which Seppō had had.
 So he was very impressed this one.

-So that is, here it says, the note says,
+So that is, here the note says,

 > He cuts off the essential crossing place and doesn’t let profane or holy pass.

-Well, whatever – if you attain enlightenment, if you experience something, if you feel good through the six senses, you really want to say this is holiness, holy spiritual experience.

-So that is not exactly, because your life is completely tied up with this.
-So you cannot open yourself.
+Well, whatever [it is].
+If you attain enlightenment, if you experience something, if you feel good through the six senses, you really want to say this is holiness, holy spiritual experience.
+That is not exactly, because your life is completely tied up with this, so you cannot open yourself.
 You cannot be free from.

-So important point is, in spiritual life, you must be free from beginning to end.
+The important point is, in spiritual life, you must be free from beginning to end.
 Whatever happens, you must be [free].

-So that’s the note says, “He cuts off the essential crossing place.”
-Whatever you say – bodhi-mind, nirvana, enlightenment, buddhas – whatever you say – holy or profane – that is nothing but to set up, establish the bottom of the bucket.
+So that’s [why] the note says, “He cuts off the essential crossing place.”
+Whatever you say – bodhi-mind, nirvana, enlightenment, buddhas – whatever you say, holy or profane – that is nothing but to set up, establish the bottom of the bucket.

-That’s why then Joshu Zen Master is always hooking the giant tortoise, without looking around, while crocodiles and hippopotamus and big whale and whatever.
+That’s why then Joshu Zen Master is always hooking the giant tortoise, without looking around, [among] crocodiles and hippopotamus and big whales and whatever.
 Never.
 Just [...] huge.

 #### 36:16